CurtisNewbie/redis-notes/The-Little-Redis-Book-Notes.md

 ### 4.1.1 expire

 To expire a key after a certain time.
-The following example, expires the key ('myKey') after 30 seconds.
+The following example, expires the key ('myKey') after 30 seconds. `set` with options can also do the same thing, for example, '`SET myKey apple EX 10 NX`' (`EX` means seconds, `NX` means only set if not exists).

 ```
 127.0.0.1:6379> set myKey apple